Arduino-IRremote/Arduino-IRremote/README.md

 For receiving purposes you can use the **hash of the timing** provided by the `decodeHash()` decoder.

 ## 2. Encoding schemes
-There are 3 main encoding schemes which encodes a binary bitstream / hex value:
+There are 3 main encoding schemes which encode a binary bitstream / hex value:
 1. `PULSE_DISTANCE`.
 The distance between pulses determines the bit value.
-This requires always a stop bit!
+This always requires a stop bit!
 Examples are NEC and KASEIKYO protocols.
 The pulse width is constant for most protocols.
 2. `PULSE_WIDTH`.
 The width of a pulse determines the bit value, pulse distance is constant.
 This requires no stop bit!
 The only known example is the SONY protocol.